|

 A user clicks on a button to download a file.
 The file must be updated or prepared (in the case of our FileBox FileLoader, large files are automatically compressed prior to download), or perhaps display a message to the user about their download.
 In any case, a common way to do this is to have the click run some JScript which opens a new window to prep the file or show the message, and then a "setTimeout" event is used to request the file.
 Unfortunately, this operation is "asynchronous", and IE thinks you're trying to "push" a file to the user.
 To make matters worse, if the user clicks the bar and accepts the download, your webpage reloads, causing the user to lose his place, resubmit already submitted data, or some other malfunction.

+The solution?
+Well, you could try instructing your users to disable a security feature in IE, but half of them won't do it, and the other half will blame you the next time they get a virus.
 Instead, put a hidden iFrame in your page.
 When the user clicks, document.open, document.write, and document.close the contents of the iFrame with the form to submit.
 Set the iFrame visibility to visible, and frame.document.form.submit() to submit the form.
 Using hidden variables, and a visible message, you can inform the user of what's going on, while the form is being submitted to the server-side to request the file.
 The file Open/Save dialog will appear, and the user can then save their file.
 Finish off with a setTimeout to set the visibility of the iFrame to hidden, and that's it!

 The button: